meta-toolkit/meta-toolkit.org/overview-tutorial.md

 metadata = [{name = "path", type = "string"}]    # metadata explained later
 {% endhighlight %}

-There are currently four corpus input formats:
+There are currently four corpus input formats (and you can find examples of all of these in the data directory for your MeTA checkout once you have built the toolkit at least once):

  - `line_corpus`: each dataset consists of one or two files:
    * `corpusname.dat`: each document appears on one line.